noamtashma/rfcs/text/0000-better-function-taits.md

 I believe the rationale itself is explained clearly in the Motivation section.

 ### alternatives

+Of course, there is the alternative of doing nothing, and remaining with our current syntax.
+Other than that alternative, there are also:
+TODO

 originally, we wanted to use the keyword `Self` instead of `Closure`. this is because in Rust, whenever a method is called on an object, we use the name `Self` to refer to that object's type. this is true in trait declarations, trait implementations, and data `impl` blocks. therefore, using `Self` is more in line with the rest of the language, and uses an established keyword with a clear meaning. however, it has an ambiguity problem that  caused us to change it: whenever using a function trait inside a trait definition or an `impl` block, `Self` could then refer to both the type that is implementing the whole block, and to the anonymous function itself. in `impl` blocks that can be worked around, since in this case, you can refer to the type of the `impl` block in its more specific type, and reserve `Self` for the function trait (even though this is inelegant and confusing). however, in trait defnitions this problem is worse, since the only way to refer to the type that implements the trait, is using `Self`.